 Capacitors store electric charge.
 When a capacitor is disconnected from its supply voltage or power supply, the voltage (and current) it carries is maintained across its terminals, which can be dangerous.
 This excess electrical energy needs to be safely dissipated.

-This is why it’s very important to discharge a capacitor before you disconnect it to remove all charges and corresponding voltage.
+This is why it’s very important to discharge a capacitor before you disconnect it to remove all its stored energy.

 Will a Capacitor Discharge On Its Own?

-Before we can discuss how to safely discharge a capacitor, we have to first understand how a capacitor works.
+Before we get into our discussion of how to discharge a capacitor, we have to first understand how a capacitor works.

 How does a capacitor work?

 Capacitors are made of two electrodes that are separated by a dielectric material.
-The capacitor will store an electric charge of the same value and opposite potentials are accumulated within it.
+The capacitor stores electric charge of the same value and opposite potentials are accumulated within it.

 There are actually several different types of capacitors, but the simplest of them is made of two metals with a dielectric material (ceramic, impregnated paper, or even air) in between.
-These metal plates are used to store electrical energy.
+These conductive plates are used to store energy.